There is no TL;DR—the syllabus is hugely important and you should read it all. Every. Last. Word.

 Email / Direct Messages

 As I’ve already mentioned, we’re using Slack as the sole tool for our class communication.
-Also, we have the great good fortune of having a wonderful TA (Jen Malson) with us this summer.
-So, contact us both via Slack instead of emailing us.
+Also, we have the great good fortune of having not one but two wonderful TAs (Jihoon Kim and Jen Malson) with us this summer.
+So, contact us via Slack DM instead of emailing us.
 Put another way: instead of emailing us, direct message us via Slack.

 So that we can most quickly help those in need of assistance, take the following steps before messaging us: